Stargator/dotfile/readme.md

     Cyan:      103-217-240
     White:     242-242-242

-I also like to disable "Allow bold text" and set scheme to "Gray on black".
+I also like to disable "Allow bold text" and set scheme to "Gray on black" with background colour 016-016-016 (matching the black above).

+Vim
+---

+Consider the following plugins - NERDTree, Conque (terminal emulator inside vim - eg. `:ConqueTerm zsh` will open zsh in the current vim window).